 This intensive introductory course prepares students for in-demand health careers.
 Students study basic patient care such as blood pressure monitoring, pulse and respiration, therapeutic activity, and safety and infection control.
 Certifications offered include CPR/AED, First Aid, HIPPA, and Bloodborne Pathogens.
-Medical job shadowing opportunities may also be available.
-Students successfully completing the first year Allied Health Technologies program may enroll in the Health Science Academy for more in-depth study year two.
+Students successfully completing the Allied Health program may enroll in the Health Science Academy for a second year of more in-depth study.

 For more information on this program download an Allied Health Technology brochure.

 - First Aid